 There are more signs, but I’ll stop the list there.
 The point is that while I haven’t found the right publisher, these acknowledgments are the warning dings.
 I can’t keep tweaking and revising.
 Put a fork in this manuscript—it’s done.

-So with Chaos Magic (I’ll share the cover soon!) and this fierce little CNF manuscript being released like balloons (or grenades), I’ve decided to pause any new long-form work for a while.
-Not so much to quit but to take time to reinvigorate my muse by turning up the music and finding a faster beat for us to dance to.
+So with Chaos Magic and this fierce little CNF manuscript being released like balloons (or grenades), I’ve decided to pause any new long-form work for a while.
+Not so much to quit but to take time to reinvigorate my muse by turning up the music and finding a different beat to dance to.

 This new rhythm is all about keeping things “short” in the form of flash fiction, flash CNF, and prose poetry.
 It’s a form that is not only timely in our impatient, digital age, it’s fun.